When should Christians say enough, rally, and fight the government?

 - Jesus refused to be involved in political debate.
 (Mt.
 22:15-22)

-- Early Christians disobeyed the Emperor because they were told to renounce their faith.
+- Early Christians disobeyed authority when told to worship the Emperor.
+The Roman government transmuted into a divine state, above reproach.
 We must obey God rather than men (Acts 5:29).

 Bottom-line, what battle are you fighting for?

 Evil and corruption in any government will never rest.
 Jesus knew that, but it does not mean He approved it.
 His followers fought the battle for souls.
 If the government is killing the innocent and persecuting Christians, do what you can to save your life and the lives of others like what Corrie Ten Boom did.